dongkwan-kim/HBTP/README.md

 @inproceedings{kim2019homogeneity,
-  title={Homogeneity-Based Transmissive Process To Model True and False News in Social Networks}, author={Kim, Jooyeon and Kim, Dongkwan and Oh, Alice}, booktitle={Proceedings of the Eleventh ACM International Conference on Web Search and Data Mining}, pages={348--356}, year={2019}, organization={ACM}
+  title={Homogeneity-Based Transmissive Process To Model True and False News in Social Networks}, author={Kim, Jooyeon and Kim, Dongkwan and Oh, Alice}, booktitle={Proceedings of the Twelfth ACM International Conference on Web Search and Data Mining}, pages={348--356}, year={2019}, organization={ACM}